Cooperative learning in multi-agent systems from intermittent measurements: Introduction

 \subsection{Related work}

 We believe that our paper is the first to \ao{derive rigorous convergence time results for} the problem of cooperative multi-agent learning by a network \ao{subject to} unpredictable communication disruptions and intermittent measurements.
-The key features of our model are 1) its cooperative nature (many nodes working together) 2) its reliance only on distributed and local observations 3) the incorporation of time-varying communication restrictions.
+The key features of our model are 1) its cooperative nature (many nodes working together) 2) its reliance only on distributed and local observations 3) the incorporation of time-varying communication restrictions 4) noisy measurements and noisy communication.

 Naturally, our work is not the first attempt to fuse learning algorithms with distributed control or multi-agent settings. \ao{Indeed, the study of learning in games is a classic subject which has attracted considerable attention within the last couple of decades due in part to its applications to multi-agent systems.} We refer the reader to the recent papers \cite{ma1, ma2, ma3, ma4, ma5, ma6, ma7, ma8, ma9, ma10, jadb-learn, jadb-more-learn} \ao{as well as the classic works \cite{ma11, ma13}} which study multi-agent learning in a game-theoretic context. \ao{Moreover, the related problem of distributed reinforcement learning has attracted some recent attention; we refer the reader to \cite{ma11, ma12, ma14}.} We mention especially the recent surveys \ao{\cite{ma15, ma16}}. \ao{Moreover, we note that much of the recent literature in distributed robotics has focused on distributed algorithms robust to faults and communication link failures.
 We refer the reader to the representative papers \cite{r1, r2}. }